-Determining the stack memory usage of a single task instance requires knowledge of the possible control-flow paths within the task code [12].
 However, due to the difficulties in determining the exact stack usage at every point in time for a given task instance, shared-stack analysis methods often assume that whenever a task is preempted, it is preempted when it uses its maximum stack depth.
-We make the same assumption, and use $S_i$ to denote the maximum stack usage for task instance $v_i$ (thus, when $v_i$ and $v_j$ are instances of the same task, we have $S_i = S_j$ ).
-Bounds on maximum stack usage for a given task can be derived by abstract interpretation, using tools such as AbsInt [1] and Bound-T [26].
+We make the same assumption, and use $S_i$ to denote the maximum stack usage for task instance $v_i$ .
+Thus, when $v_i$ and $v_j$ are instances of the same task, we have $S_i = S_j$ .
+Bounds on maximum stack usage for a given task can be derived by abstract interpretation using tools such as AbsInt [1] and Bound-T [31].

 In order to calculate the maximum stack usage of the full system, we need to account for all possible preemption patterns.
-A task instance $v_i$ is preempted by another task instance $v_j$ if (and only if) the following holds:
+Under the assumption of non-interleaving task execution, a task instance, $v_i$ , is preempted by another task instance, $v_j$ , if (and only if) the following holds:

-$$st_i < st_j < ft_i. \tag{3}$$
+$$st_i < st_j < ft_i \tag{3}$$

 In particular, we are interested in chains of nested preemptions.
-We define a preemption chain to be a set $\{v_1, v_2, \ldots, v_k\}$ of task instances such that
+We define a preemption chain to be a set $\{v_1, v_2, \dots, v_k\}$ of task instances such that

-$$st_1 < st_2 < \dots < st_k < ft_k < ft{k-1} < \dots < ft_1.$$ (4)
+$$st_1 < st_2 < \dots < st_k < ft_k < ft{k-1} < \dots < ft_1$$ (4)

-Under the assumption that the worst case stack usage of a task can occur at any time during its execution, the worst case stack usage SWC for a shared stack preemptive system can be expressed as follows:
+Under the assumption that the worst case stack usage of a task occur when the task is preempted, the worst case stack usage SWC for a shared stack preemptive system can be expressed as follows:

-$$SWC = \max{PC \in preemption \ chains} \sum{v_i \in PC} S_i.$$ (5)
+$$SWC = \max{PC \in preemption \ chains} \sum{v_i \in PC} S_i \tag{5}$$

 This formulation, however, cannot be directly used for analyzing and dimensioning the shared system stack since it is based on the dynamic (only available at run-time) properties $st_i$ and $ft_i$ .
-To be able to statically analyze the system, one has to relate the static (compile-time) properties to these dynamic properties, by establishing how the system model, scheduling policy, and run-time mechanism constrain the values of the actual start and finishing times.
-The problem can be viewed as an scheduling problem with the objective of maximizing the total stack usage of the schedule, subject to system constraints on how tasks are ordered in the schedule.
+To be able to statically analyze the system, one has to relate the static (compile-time) properties to these dynamic properties.
+This is done by establishing how the system model, scheduling policy, and run-time mechanism constrain the values of the actual start and finishing times.
+The problem can be viewed as a scheduling problem with the objective of maximizing the total stack usage of the schedule, subject to system constraints on how tasks are ordered in the schedule.

-4 System model for hybrid scheduled systems
+4. System model for hybrid scheduled systems

-The system model we adopt is based on a commercial operating system Rubus OS, by Arcticus Systems AB [24], which supports the execution of both time triggered and event triggered tasks.
-The Rubus OS is mainly intended for and used in dependable resource-constrained embedded real-time systems.
+The system model we adopt is based on the commercial operating system Rubus OS by Arcticus Systems AB [3], which supports the execution of both time triggered and event triggered tasks.
+The Rubus OS is mainly intended for, and used in dependable resource-constrained embedded real-time systems.

-The system model is a hybrid, static and dynamic, scheduled system where a subset of the tasks are dispatched by a static cyclic scheduler (time triggered tasks) and the rest of the tasks are dispatched by events in the system (event triggered tasks).
-The static schedule is constructed off-line and a fixed priority scheduler (FPS) dispatches tasks at runtime.
-The event triggered tasks can be categorized in two different classes: (i) interrupts which have higher priority than the time-triggered tasks, and (ii) event-triggered tasks which have lower priority than the time-triggered tasks.
-The time triggered tasks share a common system stack and it is the objective of this paper to analyze, and ultimately dimension, this shared system stack efficiently.
+The system model is a hybrid, static and dynamic, scheduled system where a subset of the tasks are dispatched by a static cyclic scheduler (time triggered tasks).
+The rest of the tasks are dispatched by events in the system (event triggered tasks).
+The static schedule is constructed off-line and a fixed priority scheduler (FPS) dispatches tasks at run-time.
+The event-triggered tasks can be categorized in two different classes: (i) event-triggered interrupts which have higher priority than the time-triggered tasks, and (ii) background scheduled event-triggered tasks which have lower priority than the time-triggered tasks.

+The time triggered tasks share a common system stack.
+It is the objective of this paper to analyze, and ultimately dimension this shared system stack efficiently.
 The time-triggered subsystem is used to host safety critical applications.
-Hence, to isolate it from any erroneous eventtriggered tasks it uses its own stack.
+Hence, to isolate it from any erroneous event-triggered tasks, it uses its own stack.